-05.0 Demonstrate knowledge of merchandising activities - the student will be able to: 05.01 Explain the role of buying/purchasing in merchandising.
+05.01 Explain the role of buying/purchasing in merchandising.
 05.02 Describe the importance of inventory control.
-06.0 Perform merchandising math operations specific to products and services marketing - the student will be able to: 06.01 Perform addition, subtraction, multiplication, and division.
-06.02 Complete problems using percentages, decimals, and fractions.
-06.03 Demonstrate correct procedures for handling basic types of customer sales transactions (e.g., cash, charge, discount, layaway, COD returns).
-06.04 Describe the importance and purpose of the POS (Point of Sale) computerized systems in the retail environment.
-06.05 Calculate turnover.
-06.06 Calculate stock-to-sales ratio.
-06.07 Calculate an inventory turnover ratio.
-06.08 Demonstrate knowledge of pricing policies.
-06.09 Calculate markup as a percentage of cost.
-06.10 Calculate markup as a percentage of retail.
-06.11 Calculate markdowns on merchandise.
-06.12 Calculate open-to-buy.
-06.13 Complete an invoice and a purchase order.
-06.14 Calculate discount rate, due date, and the amount of payment on an invoice.
-06.15 Calculate the amount of merchandise to be recorded utilizing model stocks.
-06.16 Calculate minimum stock, maximum stock, and reorder quantities on strong sellers.
-07.0 Demonstrate knowledge of basic economic principles - the student will be able to: 07.01 Explain the role of marketing in a free enterprise system.
-07.02 List and compare the three major types of economic systems.
-07.03 Describe the channels of distribution.
+Perform merchandising math calculations specific to products and services marketing - the student will be able to: 06.01 Understand basic merchandising math operations and complete problems using various calculations.
+06.02 Demonstrate correct procedures for handling basic types of customer sales transactions (e.g. cash, charge, discount, layaway, COD returns).
+06.03 Describe the importance and purpose of the POS (Point of Sale) computerized systems in the retail environment.
+06.04 Calculate turnover.
+06.05 Calculate stock-to-sales ratio.
+06.06 Calculate an inventory turnover ratio.
+06.07 Demonstrate knowledge of Return On Investment (ROI), churn, etc. 06.08 Calculate markup as a percentage of retail.
+06.09 Calculate markdowns on merchandise.
+06.10 Calculate open-to-buy.
+06.11 Complete an invoice and a purchase order.
+06.12 Calculate discount rate, due date, and the amount of payment on an invoice.
+06.13 Calculate the amount of merchandise to be recorded utilizing model stocks.
+06.14 Calculate minimum stock, maximum stock, and reorder quantities on strong sellers.
+Demonstrate knowledge of basic economic principles - the student will be able to: 07.01 Explain the impact of marketing in a free enterprise system and the barriers to entering a market.
+07.02 List and compare the three major types of economic systems and how they relate to launching a product/brand.
+07.03 Identify and discuss economic resources.
+07.04 Discuss the role of the consumer in a free enterprise system.
+07.05 Define the concept of "supply and demand."
+07.06 Identify current trends, benchmarks, competitors, etcthat have developed in retailing using business analytical tools (STEEP, SWOT, etc.).